alexgutjahr/send-via-mail/README.md

 ## What permissions does it require?

-- "activeTab": Access the active tab's title and URL.
+- `activeTab`: Access the active tab's title and URL.
-- "contextMenus": Allow using the extension from a context menu action.
+- `contextMenus`: Allow using the extension from a context menu action.
-- "storage": Store the default email address.
+- `storage`: Store the default email address.

 ## Is it secure?